 When you report a bug, state exactly what happens and indicate how to reproduce the conditions that generated the problem.
 Reports like 'XModule sometimes crashes converting my favorite module' does not help at all.
-Include your name if you want to be credited in future XModule releases chapter, will do.
-If you want the disk back with the fixed version of XModule, send me a self-addressed envelope with enough italian stamps or enough money for a reply.
+Include your name if you want to be credited in future XModule releases.

 If the program refuses to convert a module, mail it to me on a disk or upload it to a BBS that I can reach and I'll try to fix the problem as soon as possible.
-Glass Globe BBS, whose address can be found in the
+Glass Globe BBS, whose address can be found in the correctly.